 This post contain affiliate links.
 For more information, see my post under legal stuff.

 As with every new year, we make changes hopefully for the better of lives and our world.
-We are already pretty conscientious about living green but we know we can do better.
+We are already pretty conscientious about living green in our small house but we know we can do better.

 Using Less Energy